meta-llama/llama/FAQ.md

 Feel free to lower these settings according to your hardware.

 ## <a name="4"></a>4.
 Other languages
-The model was trained primarily on English, but also on a few other languages with Latin or Cyrillic alphabets.
+The model was trained primarily in English, but also in a few other languages with Latin or Cyrillic alphabets.

 For instance, LLaMA was trained on Wikipedia for the 20 following languages: bg, ca, cs, da, de, en, es, fr, hr, hu, it, nl, pl, pt, ro, ru, sl, sr, sv, uk.